 Mailboxes and mail service are provided to resident students of Lindenwood University.

-Mailboxes and mail service are provided to resident students of Lindenwood University.
-The student mailroom is student operated and staffed and provides a minimal amount of service.
-Students who require a more complete offering are encouraged to contact the United States Post Office in St. Charles, Mo or one of the local mail handlers for a mailbox which can be rented for a minimal charge; Lindenwood has no affiliation with any mail carrier/post office.
-The university is not responsible for lost mail packages.
+Lindenwood University offers incoming mail services to current resident students.
+Students who require a more complete offering are encouraged to contact the United States Post Office in St. Charles or one of the local mail handlers for a mailbox which can be rented for a minimal charge.

 The Lindenwood University mailroom is located in Evans Commons, just inside the main entrance.

 Letter / Normal Size Mail